 Check Your Threading is a biweekly podcast where your hosts watch a movie, do some homework, and create a peek into the film’s history, psychology, and perspective.

-Bonnie B. has a film theory background, and likes to exchange thoughts and knowledge on the subject at any given time.
-They are also a writer of experimental fiction, a lover of cats, and pursuing a career in competitive napping.
+Sam B. (he/they) has a film theory background, and likes to exchange thoughts and knowledge on the subject at any given time.
+He is also a writer of experimental fiction, a lover of cats, and pursuing a career in competitive napping.

 Her top five favorite films: